November 21, 2019

 Enabling conversion optimization changes the way LinkedIn serves ads to your audience by prioritizing impressions delivered to users LinkedIn finds more likely to convert.
 LinkedIn bases this on behavior of users that have previously converted.
 Additionally, if LinkedIn determines that a given user is highly likely to convert, it may charge you a CPC slightly higher than your bid.

-That said, if you do not have significant conversion volume in any one-week period, we recommend keeping conversion optimization disabled to ensure that LinkedIn does not overcharge you for clicks that are not actually high quality.
+That said, if you do not have significant conversion volume in any one-week period, we recommend keeping conversion optimization disabled because LinkedIn’s conversion optimization feature is not as effective with less conversion data.

 Whether you decide to bid CPC or CPM, automatic or manual, LinkedIn bid strategies play a key role in the performance of your campaigns, and understanding when to leverage which strategy can really take your paid social strategy to the next level!